 The Assemblies of God was founded in 1914 in Hot Springs, Arkansas with 300 people at the founding convention.
-Today there are more than 12,700 churches in the U.S. with over 3 million members and adherents.
+Today there are 12,792 churches in the U.S. with over 3 million members and adherents.
 There are more than 67 million Assemblies of God members worldwide, making the Assemblies of God the world’s largest Pentecostal denomination.

 The U.S. Assemblies of God national offices are located at 1445 N. Boonville Avenue, Springfield, Missouri.
 It houses the denomination’s executive and administrative offices, service divisions and departments, and the Gospel Publishing House printing plant which produces over 10 tons of literature daily.

 History And Polity Of The Assemblies Of God